Welcome to the third era of my life, which picks up where the second era ends:

 We faced a lot of uncertainty at this point.
 Despite months of hunting, neither of us had jobs waiting for us in Chicago, and our financial resources were limited.
 People close to me struggled to understand why I was doing what I was doing or how we were even going to get by.

-Ultimately, it was about Sage.
+Ultimately, it was about my daughter.
 For the first 11 years of her life, she had only seen her father two to three times a year.
 Now, she wanted to be closer to him, and I wanted her to have that opportunity.

 Experience, strength, & hope